SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 **HighCharts adaptor can work offline as well in daru-view.
 Developers can update the saved the JS files (in daru-view) using rake task automatically.**

+If you is familiar with `lazy_high_chart` gem and want to use it for config the chart then user can access the `lazy_high_chart` object using `Daru::View::Plot#chart` and can do necessary operations.

 ### GoogleCharts

+To add the [GoogleCharts](https://developers.google.com/chart/interactive/docs/gallery) features for plotting various chart types, daru-view uses the [google_visualr](https://github.com/winston/google_visualr/) gem with additional features(in this module more new features are updated).

+We want GoogleChart adapter to be very strong since Google chart tools always gets updated and it has amazing plotting features.
+Similar to the HighCharts module, here also we can use all the options described in Google Charts website.

+User can access the `google_visualr` object using `Daru::View::Plot#chart`, if they want to operate `google_visualr` methods.

 #### GoogleCharts as data table

+One of the good thing about googe chart is, it can be used for generating table for web applcation and IRuby Notebook with pagination and other features.

+**`Daru::View::Plot` can take data Array, daru DataFrame, Daru Vector, Daru::View::Table as data source.**

+**`Daru::View::Table` can take data Array, daru DataFrame, Daru Vector as data source.**

 ### DataTables

+[DataTables](https://datatables.net/) has interaction controls to any HTML table.
+It can handle large set of data and have many cool features.

+To use it, daru-view uses [https://github.com/Shekharrajak/data_tables](https://github.com/Shekharrajak/data_tables) gem.
+[Note: the gem name will be changed in near future]

+It basically uses the HTML table code and add features that user want.
+So internally HTML table code of daru DataFrame and daru Vector is passed as data source parameter.

 ## Future Work

+daru-view will be more powerful and simple in near future.
+Developers can add more libraris in daru-view easily, if required.

 ## Conclusion